Greater Moncton Roméo LeBlanc International Airport: History

 During the 1940s, civilian air services expanded and became available serving Montreal, Halifax, Charlottetown, Sydney, Saint John, Fredericton and Newfoundland.
-The hangar of Trans-Canada Airlines (later Air Canada), became the location for the first air terminal.
+The hangar of Trans-Canada Air Lines (later Air Canada), became the location for the first air terminal.
 In 1952, a larger hangar was converted into a modern air terminal but it was very shortly thereafter destroyed by fire.
 In 1953, a replacement air terminal was constructed.

 Further expansion in 1964 brought many changes to the airport including an air traffic control tower and a new operations building.
 In 1976, the air terminal was again expanded.

-Throughout the years, many renovations were made to the air terminal building, including in 1998–99, an international arrivals area to suit the needs of 1999's eighth Sommet de la Francophonie.
+Throughout the years, many renovations have been made to the air terminal building, including in 1998–99, an international arrivals area to suit the needs of 1999's eighth Sommet de la Francophonie.
 A large landing apron was constructed at the same time at the opposite side of the airport in a location which would later become the site of the new international airport terminal.
-This landing apron would be pressed into service in a dramatic manner on September 11, 2001 when airspace over North America was shut down following the World Trade Center attacks.
+This landing apron would be pressed into service in a dramatic manner on September 11, 2001, when airspace over North America was shut down following the World Trade Center attacks.
 A dozen flights with over 2,000 passengers were diverted to the Greater Moncton Airport.

 In May 2001, the new, state-of-the-art international air terminal was completed and officially opened in 2002 by Queen Elizabeth II.
-The Greater Moncton International Airport is the busiest airport in New Brunswick, servicing more than 552,629 passengers per year.
+The Greater Moncton International Airport is the busiest airport in New Brunswick, serving more than 552,629 passengers per year.

 In May 2006, Continental Airlines' subsidiary Continental Express began Moncton's only nonstop service to the United States with once-daily (sometimes twice daily) flights to Newark Liberty International Airport in Newark, New Jersey, near New York City.
 However, the service between Moncton and Newark was ended on September 19, 2014.

 FedEx Express, TC Ventus Freight and Purolator Courier also have large hangars at the airport.

-Due to the COVID-19 pandemic, the annual passenger traffic, which was steadily increasing, suddenly plummeted in 2020.